hchautran/PiToMe/README.md

 ### Image-Text Retrieval

-#### Data Preparaion
+#### Data Preparation

 In our paper we evaluate our method on 2 dataset - Flickr30k and MS-COCO.

-**step 1**: Configure the data storage path to your wanted path in the `default.yml` file.
+**Step 1**: Configure the data storage path to your wanted path in the `default.yml` file.
 This file is located in the the folder where lavis is installed. you can find it quickly by using this command:
 ```
 print(f"{'/'.join(lavis.__file__.split('/')[:-1])}/configs")